Houinni/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?

+When working on programming projects, don't rush to start coding.
+Take your time, pause for a moment, and try to understand the connections between different objects.
+When you start writing code, always check whether it works before moving on to the next function!
+I cannot stress the importance of this enough.

+Initially, I tried to write as much code as possible, attempting to establish the "structure" first without testing it even once.
+Then, during Ab's office hours, I disappointedly found that I couldn't explain how my code was supposed to work or the principles behind it.
+What frustrated me most was my inability to convey my thoughts clearly and understandably.
+All the terms I was familiar with in Chinese, along with new terms learned in English, became jumbled together like a bowl of soup.
+Hopefully, this issue will gradually fade as I refresh my memory.

+So, I started over from scratch.
+This time, I first studied the procedural code, listed all required information and methods, then identified two main objects with their attributes.
+After that, I divided those methods into different classes.
+Once I completed these steps, I began writing code.
+This time, I started by building something small and made sure to test it immediately.
+Although I encountered some syntax errors that stumped me for a while, once I resolved them, subsequent tasks became much easier.

+For me, the trickiest part was creating the constructor for the ResaleShop object because dictionaries are a new concept for me.
+They are similar to lists but not the same, which caused confusion when writing syntax.
+That being said, after repeatedly reading sample code, I gained a deeper understanding of what dict[int, dict] means.
+Though I still find it challenging to determine which data structure to use in different circumstances, it's nice to have an idea of what could be improved next.
+That is the most valuable takeaway I got from this assignment.

+Currently, it seems like all of my written functions are working.
+However, when printing the inventory, I'm still confused about the syntax.
+Besides, I'm not sure I understand the meaning of the word "refurbish" in this context.
+When changing the operating system, does the price of the computer change as well?